JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 When automatic link detection is enabled, the rich edit control removes the **CFE_LINK** effect from modified text that does not have a format recognized by the control.
 If your application uses the **CFE_LINK** effect to mark other types of text, do not enable automatic link detection.
 The rich edit control does not check whether a detected link exists; that responsibility belongs to the client.

 A rich edit control sends the [EN_LINK](https://learn.microsoft.com/en-us/windows/win32/controls/en-link) notification when it receives various messages while the mouse pointer is over text that has the **CFE_LINK** effect.

-#### Return value

-If the message succeeds, the return value is zero.

-If the message fails, the return value is a nonzero value.
-For example, the message might fail due to insufficient memory or an invalid detection option.

 # <a name="RichEdit_CallAutocorrectProc"></a>RichEdit_CallAutocorrectProc